towersvault/shinpokered/README.md

 - Experimental 60FPS Mode: Place the cursor over CANCEL in the options screen and toggle by pressing LEFT or RIGHT.
 - Zero-Delay Text: Text with zero frame delay can be toggled in the options menu; press LEFT with the cursor on FAST.
 - Hard Mode: With the cursor in BATTLE STYLE, press RIGHT to toggle hard mode on/off (LEFT will not toggle).
+- Deactivate Intelligent Trainer Switching: With the cursor in TEXT SPEED, press A to toggle this option.

 The hard mode option increases difficulty by making the stats of trainer pokemon more on your level.
 It also doubles the effect of the X-stat items that AI trainers are fond of.